Matthew Perry

 Friends

-Matthew Perry only found absolute success after playing Chandler Bing in the series "Friends", which premiered in September 1994.
-The actor recalled that, after reading the script, he was surprised by the similarities between him and Chandler.
-Both were not overly confident young men, hiding this insecurity behind sarcasm and irony.
+Matthew Perry finally found his breakthrough playing Chandler Bing in the series "Friends", which premiered in September 1994.
+The actor recalled being surprised by how similar he was to Chandler after reading the script.
+Both were insecure young men who hid behind sarcasm and irony.

 Matthew Perry as Chandler Bing